salemileandro/salemileandro.github.io/_posts/2025-02-02-bayesian-machine-learning-a-deep-but-friendly-introduction.md

 ```

-This model defines a simple feedforward neural network with one hidden layer.
+This model defines a simple feedforward neural network.
 The
 parameters of the model, weights and biases, are all treated as random variables with
 prior distributions.
 By using MCMC (as we did with Bayesian linear regression), we can
 sample from the posterior distribution of these parameters.